 I haven’t had sex since December 2016, so seven months.
 I’m currently tied for the longest break I have taken from it in the 11 years that I’ve been sexually active.
 Both times that I stopped have been because of a feeling.
 I started because of a thought and I didn’t understand what I was doing.
 I thought that I was behind the pack being an eighteen year old virgin, and any potential boyfriend would laugh at my immaturity in the matter, so I got to it.
 A impatient response to an insecure thought.
 I’m definitely a late bloomer when it comes to feelings.
-I only started connecting sex and feelings within that past year or so.
+I only started connecting sex and feelings within the past year or so.

 I treated it more like a sport than anything and did not even have a glimmer of a thought that it could be something else.
 I didn’t understand what I was doing beyond the process of the act.
 When I was in high school, I told myself I didn’t do it because of my reputation, my family’s reputation, pregnancy, God, STDs, etc. By the time I was moving out of my parents’ house and finally taking the opportunity to rebel, I resented all these reasons enough to cut them off completely and lose my virginity to someone I didn’t care about in a very planned, unemotional, and quick way.
 It meant nothing.
 It lasted about 20 seconds, if it even really happened.
 I didn’t know, he had to tell me.
 I felt nothing.